Skip to content

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #12

 Francis Bernard Awarded Sir / Baronet Status (SIR) – On April 5, 1769, Francis Bernard was awarded the title of 1st Baronet by King George III.
 A baronet is addressed as “Sir” (just as is a knight) or “Dame” in the case of a baronetess, but ranks above all knighthoods and damehoods.
-The term baronet has medieval origins in 1328 describing the Battle of Boroughbridge, mentioned that baronets took part.
+The term baronet has medieval origins in 1328, describing the Battle of Boroughbridge, where baronets took part.

 FRANCIS BERNARD, NEW JERSEY’S FORGOTTEN GOVERNOR SERIES – Fact #13